DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ## Check your eligibility

-To be eligible for the maximum IRP of £10,000, you must meet all the eligibility requirements when you apply for both the first and second instalments.
+To be eligible for the maximum IRP of $nonuk_internationalrelocationpayment_value$, you must meet all the eligibility requirements when you apply for both the first and second instalments.

 You will not be able to use eligibility for the IRP in your visa application as proof that you have enough money to support yourself.

-### Eligibility requirements for IRP instalment 1 (£5,000)
+### Eligibility requirements for IRP instalment 1 ($nonuk_internationalrelocationpayment_instalment$)

 #### Teaching subject and school